-GAPP issued new Administrative Regulations on Publications Market, effective on June 1, 2016, abolished the old regulation.
+GAPP issued new Administrative Regulations on Publications Market, effective on June 1, 2016, which abolished the old regulation.
 According to the new regulation, any organization or individual engaged in whole sale or retail of publications shall obtain a Permit for Operating Publications.
 Distribution of publications in the PRC is regulated on different administrative levels.
 An entity engaged in wholesaling of publications shall obtain such permit from the provincial counterpart of GAPP; and an entity engaged in retail distribution of publications shall obtain such permit from the local counterpart of GAPP at the county level.
 According to the new regulation, foreign-invested enterprises are allowed to engage in the business of distribution of publications.
 Foreign investors who intends to establish an enterprise engaging in the business of distribution of publications and foreign-invested enterprise which intends to engage in the business of distribution of publications shall firstly obtain the approval from local branch of the Ministry of Commerce.
-If and upon approval, the Ministry of Commerce will issue the Approval Certificate for Foreign-Invested Enterprises, on which the business scope of distribution of publications local office of the SAIC and shall obtain the Permit for Operating Publications Business from relevant offices of the GAPP before engaging in the business of distribution of publications.
+If and upon approval, the Ministry of Commerce will issue the Approval Certificate for Foreign-Invested Enterprises, on which the business scope of distribution of publications is specified along with the word "subject to the permission in this industry."
+Afterwards, the foreign-invested enterprise shall file with its business scope of distribution of publications local office of the SAMR and shall obtain the Permit for Operating Publications Business from relevant offices of the GAPP before engaging in the business of distribution of publications.